 Marine Planning

-The Marine Management Organisation (MMO) is creating Marine Plans for 11 areas, including the North West.
+The MMO is developing Marine Plans for eleven marine areas around England, including the North West.
 The plans aim to encourage the sustainable use of resources, identify areas for future development and help people find the best location for their activities.
+You can find out more about Marine Plans on the MMO’s website here.